 (iv) Instructions on how to submit documents, statements, and other materials for consideration by the AIB hearing panel;

-(vii) Contact information for the dean’s office where the student and/or instructor can request further information and assistance.
-Notifications will strongly encourage the student to contact the dean to ensure that the student understands the process, the violation, and the potential sanctions.
+(vii) Contact information for the AVP’s office where the student and/or instructor can request further information and assistance.
+Notifications will strongly encourage the student to contact the AVP to ensure that the student understands the process, the violation, and the potential sanctions.

 (2) General provisions:

 (a) All academic integrity board hearings are brief adjudicative proceedings in accordance with WAC 172-108-010 and shall be conducted in an informal manner.